National Honor Society

-Membership is a privilege, not a right.
+Membership is a privilege and not a right.
 Students do not apply for membership in the National Honor Society.
-It is an honor bestowed on an individual by the administration and faculty.
-In the spring of each school year, students whose overall grade point average is 3.5 or higher will be given a Student Activity Information Form.
+It is an honor bestowed on an individual by the Administration and Faculty.
+At the beginning of the first semester students in grades 11 – 12 whose overall cumulative grade point average is 3.75 or higher will be given a Candidacy Form.
 A five member faculty council will review these forms and any other available information in considering each eligible student for membership.
 In addition to scholarship, the following criteria will be used:

 - Is resourceful in proposing new solutions to problems, applying principles, and making suggestions

 - Exercises influence on peers in upholding school ideals

 - Contributes ideas that improve the civic life of the school